Simultaneous shape and topology optimization of wings

-The lift and drag distributions along the wing span of the wing are shown in \cref{fig:strut_twist_chord_lift}.
+The lift and drag distributions along the span of the wing are shown in \cref{fig:strut_twist_chord_lift}.
 The distributions seem similar compared to the ones from the wing optimized with only the local twist and structure.
-However the amplitude of the kink in the lift near the half-span location is decreased, which could indicate that the kink was present mainly for structural reasons.
-Similarities to the optimization with root bending moment constraint from \cite{Drela2014} are greater than when only optimizing the local twist, due to higher freedom in aerodynamic part of optimization.
+However, the amplitude of the kink in the lift near the half-span location is decreased, which could indicate that the kink was present mainly for structural reasons.
+Similarities to the optimization with root bending moment constraint from \cite{Drela2014} are greater than when only optimizing the local twist, due to higher freedom in the aerodynamic part of optimization.
 The increased design freedom also leads to a better performance of the optimized design, which is also expected.

 The obtained internal structure is shown in \cref{fig:strut_twist_chord_struct}.
-It is appearant that less material is used in this case, as when a fixed chordlength is used, which is due to the higher design freedom of the outer shape on the wing.
-As in the previous result, the structure is connected to the strut, indicating that a large portion of the internal forces are transferred to that part of the wing.
-However, less material seems to be connecting the strut-supported area to the root of the wing, which indicates that the skin is enough to carry the loads of the low bending moments between the root and the strut.
+Less material is used in this case, than when a fixed chord length is used, which is due to the higher design freedom of the outer shape on the wing.
+As in the previous result, the structure is connected to the strut, indicating that a large portion of the internal forces is transferred to that part of the wing.
+However, less material seems to be connecting the strut-supported area to the root of the wing, which indicates that the skin is enough to carry loads of the low bending moments between the root and the strut.
 This could be due to the forces being transferred through the wing skin and the strut taking a higher part of the load.
 Structures looking like ribs are also observed on the internal structure adjacent to the top part of the wing skin.
 These ribs contribute to alleviating the pressure loads on the skin of the wing.